xuguodong03/SSKD/README.md

 where you can specify the architecture via flags `--arch`

 ### Student Training
-An example of teacher training is:
+An example of student training is:
 ```
 python student.py --t-path ./experiments/teacher_wrn_40_2_seed0/ --s-arch wrn_16_2 --lr 0.05 --gpu-id 0
 ```